transcending1/Review/admin/subpage/modules/module_doc/GBDT Regression.md

 # GBDT Regression
+## Detailed Info
-+ Description
+### Description

-Gradient Boosting for regression.
-GB builds an a dditive model in a forward stage-wise fashion; it allows for the optimization of arbitrary differ entiable loss functions.
-In each stage a regres sion tree is fit on the negative gradient of the given loss function.
+'Gradient Boosting for regression.
+GB builds an a\n             dditive model in a forward stage-wise fashion;    \n             it allows for the optimization of arbitrary differ\n             entiable loss functions.
+In each stage a regres\n             sion tree is fit on the negative gradient of the  \n               given loss function.'

 | category | sub_category | type | cpu | gpu | memory | pipe_status |
 | --- | --- | --- | --- | --- | --- | --- |
 | Machine Learning | Regression | DOCKER | 1 | 0 | 2048 | keep |

-# Parameter Detail
+### Parameter Detail

 | name | is_input | category | default | required | selector_model |
 | --- | --- | --- | --- | --- | --- |